HarshDevArya/LMS-Documentation/README.md

 | Communication  | Notices, word-of-mouth | Instant notifications, dashboard  |
 | Data Access    | In files/cabinets      | Secure, online, real-time         |

-For more details or a demonstration, please contact the development team.